-The 10th USENIX Workshop on Free and Open Communications on the Internet (FOCI '20) will take place August 11, 2020, and will be co-located with the 29th USENIX Security Symposium in Boston, MA, USA.
+The 10th USENIX Workshop on Free and Open Communications on the Internet (FOCI '20) will take place August 11, 2020, and will be co-located with the 29th USENIX Security Symposium.

 Sponsored by USENIX, the Advanced Computing Systems Association

 Thursday, May 21, 2020Monday, June 8, 2020